NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 HSTCP, and CUBIC to achieve a certain throughput"}

-{{tab3}} describes the required packet loss rate for Reno TCP, HSTCP, and CUBIC to achieve a certain throughput.
-We use 1500-byte packets and an *RTT* of 0.1 seconds.
+{{tab3}} describes the required packet loss rate for Reno TCP, HSTCP, and CUBIC to achieve a certain throughput, with 1500-byte packets and an *RTT* of 0.1 seconds.

-Our test results in {{HLRX07}} indicate that CUBIC uses the spare bandwidth left unused by existing Reno TCP flows in the same bottleneck link without taking away much bandwidth from the existing flows.
+The test results in {{HLRX07}} indicate that CUBIC uses the spare bandwidth left unused by existing Reno TCP flows in the same bottleneck link without taking away much bandwidth from the existing flows.